servizist/SolariPanel/README.md

 #Credentials

-Please contact `developer_support` at `servizist.it` to request your access credentials.
+Please contact `developer-support` at `servizist.it` to request your access credentials.